-Specifically, we are interested in how syntactic dependencies are represented and processed, as well as in the effects of verbal lexical information on online processing.
-A major objective of our research is mapping the processing strategies of Hebrew speakers, and the ways in which they are shaped by the grammar of the language.
+We are interested in how syntactic dependencies are processed, how different types of syntactic and lexical predictions are generated, and what happens when these predictions fail.
+A major objective of our research is to understand the processing strategies of Hebrew speakers, and the ways in which they are shaped by the grammar of the language.

-To study real-time language comprehension, we use a variety of methods, including behavioral methods (e.g. self-paced reading), as well as event-related potentials (ERPs) and functional magnetic resonance imaging (fMRI).
+To study real-time language comprehension we use a variety of methods, mainly self-paced reading and event-related potentials (ERPs).